ikalnytskyi/picobox/docs/index.rst

 * Drop ``Python 3.4`` and ``Python 3.5`` support.
 Everyone is advised to move on to ``Python 3.6`` at least.

+* Add type annotations to public interface.
+Now users can use ``mypy`` to leverage type checking in their code base.

 2.2.0
 `````